jordyn-young/jordyn-young.github.io/_pages/contact-me.md

 permalink: /contact-me/
 author_profile: true
 ---
 Want to connect?
-The best way to reach me is by sending an email to jby28@drexel.edu!
+The best way to reach me is by sending an email to jordyny@umich.edu!